 It is just a stage, a rather basic (around the Zelator grade as per A∴A∴ ladder of things) one at best, to rely on the intellect the General and its army of thoughts, supported by defense mechanisms (rationalization, projection, denial, intellectualization, altruism, humor, etc...).

 It might be good for aspirants lacking deep empirical knowledge and capacity for intuition, yes, but.... it only gets more and more cold and windy, and.....

 ...so, so dry and lifeless, from where I stand.

-Of course, there is nothing wrong with being highly educated intellectual.
+Of course, there is nothing wrong with being a highly educated intellectual.
 In fact, some of my best friends are very strong along these lines.
 It is in spiritual or transpersonal matters that they fall short.

 Let us examine what Thelema Libri and Master Therion himself have to say on the subject (emphasis mine):

 “There is no ‘reason’ why a Star should continue in its orbit.
 Let her rip!

 Every time the conscious acts, it interferes with the Subconscious, which is Hadit.
 It is the voice of Man, and not of a God.
 Any man who ‘listens to reason’ ceases to be a revolutionary…

 It is ridiculous to ask a dog why it barks.